-Small business owners and founders of startups have so much to consider when it comes to their business needs.
+Small business owners and founders of startups have a lot to consider when it comes to their business needs.
 On that long list?
-Where to open a small business checking account and other bank accounts.
+When and where to open a small business checking account or a small business savings account.

-Your options are many.
-From traditional banks and credit unions to online, fee-free “neobanks,” there are many possibilities, and each comes with its own set of benefits.
+You have many options.
+From traditional banks and credit unions to online, fee-free “neobanks,” there are many possibilities, and each comes with its own set of pros and cons.

 Since not all banks and banking services are created equal, it’s important to start your search for the ideal bank with a list of what matters to you.